cyberrumor/ammo/README.md

 cd /path/to/ammo/clone/dir
 git pull
 pip3 install --force-reinstall .

-# If you are updating from a version from before 2023/04/17,
-# do this instead once, then subsequent updates are performed
-# normally:
-sudo rm /usr/local/bin/ammo
-cd /path/to/ammo/clone/dir
-git pull
-pip3 install .
-# Add ~/.local/bin to your PATH, directions above.
 ```
-If you have mods that were previously misbehaving and are wondering whether you need to
-reinstall them to benefit from the update, you don't.
-However, [patch notes](https://github.com/cyberrumor/ammo/commits/main) will specify
-whether re-running a fomod install wizard could resolve issues.
-If this is the case,
-you may want to run `configure <index>` on misbehaving fomods.

 # Usage Instructions

 `ammo` - Launch the interactive shell.
 Select a game via index if prompted.

-At any time from the interactive shell, you can type `help` to show this menu:

 ```
 activate   mod|plugin <index>                 Enabled components will be loaded by game.